 Integration with Chainlink Automation

-Draw by schedule or condition (N participants accumulated) without manual call:
+Draw on schedule or condition without manual call:

 function checkUpkeep(bytes calldata)